 There is no Probate requirement for a Trust, so everything is handled privately.
 This is the key difference between a Will and a Living Trust.
 In a Will, the authority to act comes from the Probate Court after you die.
 In a Trust, the authority is in the document from the very beginning.
 Therefore, the person you trust to handle your business has only to prove that you are no longer capable, either due to incapacity or death.

 While trusts are a bit more complex to set up than a will, the increased benefits in privacy, time savings, and lowered cost down the road are leading more people than ever to select this as their primary estate planning tool.

 There are also other methods you should consider when planning your estate and you should also contemplate the tax consequences of your plan.
 However, we will cover those topics in a future post.

-If you have questions about these issues you should speak to an attorney that cares about you and your long-term goals.
+If you have questions about these issues you should speak to an attorney who cares about you and your long-term goals.
 You can learn more about our Estate Planning Attorneys here.

 *This article is very general in nature and does not constitute legal advice.
 Readers with legal questions should consult with an attorney prior to making any legal decisions.